Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

 We use the standard convention that the normal vector followed by the positive tangent vector should give the positive orientation on $T^2$ (we orient $T^2$, viewed as the square or equivalently $\R^2/\Z^2$ using the standard orientation on $\R^2$).
 Let $\Lambda_{(a,b)}$ be the corresponding Legendrian co-oriented co-normal lift of $\gamma_{(a,b)}$.
 For an orientable surface $F$ distinct from the torus we also assume that the normal vector followed by the positive tangent vector gives the positive orientation on $F$ inherited from the standard orientation on $\R^2$.
 For a non-orientable surface $F$, we restrict to co-oriented closed curves in $F$.

-Steps (\ref{step:inwards})-(\ref{step:co-normals}) lead to a description of a Weinstein handlebody given by the union of $D^*T^2$ with Weinstein $2$-handles attached along the co-oriented co-normal lifts of the curves of slope $s_1=s(V_1),\dots, s_n=s(V_k)$.
+The square $\mathcal{S}$ with curves $s_i$ gives a description of a Weinstein handlebody given by the union of $D^*T^2$ with Weinstein $2$-handles attached along the co-oriented co-normal lifts of the curves of slope $s_1=s(V_1),\dots, s_k=s(V_k)$.
 By Theorem~\ref{thm:toricWein}, this is equivalent to the Weinstein complement of the $\{V_1,\dots, V_k \}$-smoothed toric divisor in our given $\{V_1,\dots, V_k \}$-centered toric manifold.
 Moreover, it is well known that the Stein handle calculus moves of step (\ref{step:moves1}) correspond to Weinstein homotopies.
-Consequently, it suffices to show that the procedure of steps (\ref{step:isotopy})-(\ref{step:satellite}) yields a diagram corresponding to a Weinstein homotopic manifold.
-Proving this is the goal of the remainder of this section.
+Thus, in order to prove Theorem \ref{thm:cotangentdiagram}, it suffices to show that the procedure of steps (\ref{step:isotopy})-(\ref{step:satellite}) yields a diagram corresponding to a Weinstein homotopic manifold.
+The proof of this theorem spans the next four subsections.

-\begin{theorem} Let $F$ be a surface and $c=\{\gamma_i\}_{i=1}^k$ a finite collection of co-oriented curves in $F$.
-Let $\mathcal{W}_{F,c}$ denote the Weinstein manifold obtained by attaching $2$-handles to $D^*F$ along the Legendrian co-normal lifts of the $\gamma_i$, completed by a cylindrical end.
-Then the Weinstein handle diagram in standard form obtained by applying steps (\ref{step:isotopy}) through (\ref{step:satellite}), represents a Weinstein manifold $\mathcal{W}_2$ which is Weinstein homotopic to $\mathcal{W}_{F,c}$. \end{theorem}

-The proof of this theorem spans the next four subsections, each of which justifies one step (or partial step) in the algorithm.